GAMS-dev/miro/src/model/cutstock/README.md

 $$ \sum_{p \in P} a_{i, p} x_p  \geq  d_i&nbsp;&nbsp;&nbsp;&nbsp;\forall i \in I $$

 ### Results:
-Output tab 'patterns used' in the shows the different patterns and the used amount.
+The output tab 'Patterns used' shows the different patterns and the quantity used.
 Equal paper roll widths are shown in the same color.
-Waste is shown in white.
-In the example below, pattern 2, consisting of 4 paper rolls of width 31 and 2 paper rolls of width 36 with a waste of 3, is cut a total of 49 times.
+The waste is shown in white.
+In the following example, pattern 2, consisting of 4 paper rolls of width 31 and 2 paper rolls of width 36 with a waste of 3, is cut a total of 49 times.
 <img class="center-block" style="max-height:225pt;margin: 25pt auto;" src="static_cutstock/readme_output.png">